IRS Form SS-8 Instructions

 Line 11

-If the work was being performed under a written agreement, attach a copy of the agreement and describe the terms and conditions of the work arrangement.
+If the work was being performed under a written independent contractor agreement, attach a copy of the agreement and describe the terms and conditions of the work arrangement.

 Part II: Behavioral Control

 In Part II, you will enter information regarding the worker’s job assignments within the company or firm.
-The IRS will use this information to determine whether the business owner is:
+The IRS will use this information to determine whether:

-- Exercising supervisory control over the worker’s behavior, like that of an employee, or
+- The business owner is exercising supervisory control over the worker’s behavior, like that of an employee, or

-- Whether the worker has flexibility to control how and when the work gets done, as expected in independent contractor relationships
+- The worker has flexibility to control how and when the work gets done, as expected in independent contractor relationships

 Let’s begin with Line 1.